 Backups marked as Success (removed)

-When backup completes or when clean old backups job is performed vProtect marks non-present backups as removed (if any of the files that was a part of the backup is not present).
+When the backup completes or when clean old backups job is performed vProtect marks non-present backups as removed (if any of the files that were a part of the backup is not present).
 This may also happen if your storage was not available temporarily.

 Hypervisor storage usage statistics